MRI is Within Reach

 - Excellent diagnostic images of the hoof, all the way up to the carpus/tarsus regions.

-- Patented design including a unique open, thin poled magnet, bespoke equine optimized patient handing and equine specific RF coils.
+- Patented design includes a unique open, thin poled magnet, bespoke equine optimized patient handling and equine specific RF coils.

 - Award-winning motion correction software, to ensure accurate diagnosis of the standing horse under only mild sedation.